damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

 1. Manufacturing technology means all the machinery, equipment and processes that are used to manufacture products.
 So,documentation of manufacturing technology consists

+   - Machine tools
+     - Turning tools
+     - Milling tools
+     - Grinding tools
+     - Cutting tools
+     - Drilling tools
+     - Boring tools
+     - etc.
+     -
-  - Manufacturing process and operation
+  - Manufacturing process and its machine name
      - 3D printing stereo lithography
      - Wire cutting
+     - Burning machining technology
        - Laser cutting
+       - Plasma cutting
+     - Computerized machining technology
        - CNC machinig
+     - Machining process technology
        - Milling
        - Drilling
        - Grinding
      - etc.
-   - Machine name
-   - Manufacturing tools

    - Machine parameters

 2. The standard file formats support rapid prototyping, 3D printing, and the surface geometry of a 3D design without the possibility for modification.
 The standard design file formats include:
   - CAD files in an interchange format such as STL format
   - 2D drawings like SVG or JPEG
   - Manufacturing export formats such as G-code, STEP-NC
-  - Circuit board design formats such as Gerber RS-274X
+  - Circuit board design formats such as Gerber RS-274X, excellon
-  - Excellon file

 4.Describe nominal geometry and its allowable variation by using symbolic language such as Geometric dimensioning and tolerancing (GD&T)